 Incoming First Year Students:

 Online Orientation at St. Mike’s is a program available online for students to access in advance of In Person Orientation to learn more about important information that will be helpful for course registration, residence and commuter experience, academic support, safety and policies on campus and more!
-Links to Online Orientation 2021 will be posted here in early June 2021.
+Links to Orientation 2022 will be posted here in early June 2022.

 Upper Year Returning Students: